Michał Seweryński

 Michał Seweryński (born 1 July 1939 in Łódź) is a professor of the University of Łódź.
 Doctor honoris causa of the University of Lyon 3.
 Expert on Polish and international labour law.
 The author of about 130 scientific publications and reports at international congresses.
 Visiting professor at universities in France, Canada, Switzerland, Spain and Japan.
 Between 2006 and 2007, Minister of Science and Higher Education in Poland.

 A member of Polish and foreign scientific societies.
 Member of the Papal Council for Secular Affairs, member of the Legislative Council at the chairman of the Council of Ministers, and deputy chairman of the Government Labour Law Reform Commission.
 Former Rector of the University of Łódź, former chairman of the Conference of Rectors of Polish Universities.
 A Knight of the Order of Polonia Restituta and of Palmes Academiques (France), Pro Ecclesia et Pontifice.
 Honorary Consul of France in Łódź.

+Biography

+In 1962, Michał Seweryński graduated from the faculty of law of the University of Łódź.
+In the 1970s he pracitioned in Trieste and Paris.
+He obtained doctoral and habilitation degrees.
+In 1987, Seweryński was awarded the scientific title of associate professor.
+In 1990 he became a full professor, and specializes in Polish and international labour law.

+As an academic teacher, Seweryński has become associated with the University of Łódź, where he headed the Department of Collective Labour Relations and Social Policy (Zakład Zbiorowych Stosunków Pracy i Polityki Społecznej).
+He also served as head of the Department of European Law.
+From 1990 to 1996, he held the position of rector of the University of Łódź.
+He has given guest lectures at universities in France, Canada, Switzerland, Spain, and Japan.
+He also took up a post at the University of Economics in Katowice in Katowice.
+Under his supervision, Zbigniew Hajn obtained a doctoral degree in 1986.

+He became chairman of the National Council of Catholic Laypeople (Krajowa Rada Katolików Świeckich), and was a member of the Pontifical Council for the Laity.
+He also served as honorary consul of the French Republic in Łódź.
+He has published over 140 scientific works in the field of labour law.
+He has sat on national and international scientific societies.
+He served as chairman of the Conference of Rectors of Polish Universities.
+He was a member of the Legislative Council operating under the Prime Minister, deputy chairman of the government Commission for the Reform of Labour Law, and chairman of the Labour Law Codification Commission.

+In the years 1997–2000 he cooperated with the Minister of National Education Mirosław Handke, preparing a draft law on higher education (which was ultimately not passed).
+In 2004 he unsuccessfully ran in the 2004 European Parliament election in Poland on the list of the National Electoral Committee of Voters organized by Maciej Płażyński.
+In 2005 he joined the Honorary Support Committee for Lech Kaczyński in the 2005 Polish presidential election.